dodyg/practical-aspnetcore/README.md

 ## Note

 Now that .NET Core 2.0 and ASP.NET Core 2.0 have been released, I am going to update all the existing samples over time.
-All the new samples will rely on ASP.NET Core 2.0 immediatey.
+All the new samples will rely on ASP.NET Core 2.0 immediately.

 ## Welcome